UweKeim/IntelligentInclude/README.md

 ## Overview

-Mimics the #bbinclude syntax for the Persistent Includes feature of the BBEdit editor tool to inline-include files into other files while preserving the include directive itself after the include.
+The tool mimics the `#bbinclude` syntax for the Persistent Includes feature of the BBEdit editor tool to inline-include files into other files while preserving the include directive itself after the include.

-Supports any file that is acceptable to contain include directives,  usually inside comments in the language of the document type.
+It supports any file that is acceptable to contain include directives, usually inside comments in the language of the document type.

+You would use this tool usually inside a windows Command script ("Batch script") to process multiple files.
+The idea of keeping the include directives in-place is helpful when you want to include the external files mutliple times over and over again.
+You can use it to produces files that normally don't support including other files natively (e.g. include a HTML fragment inside another HTML file without having to use server-side include technologies; great for e.g. Dropbox-published files).

+Our web designer use this tool to manage shared code (HTML, CSS and JavaScript) when editing the templates in our [Desktop Content Management System](http://www.zeta-producer.com) Zeta Producer CMS.

 ## Usage